cyberofficial/Synthalingua/README.md

 `python transcribe_audio.py --ram 6gb --translate --language ja --discord_webhook "https://discord.com/api/webhooks/1234567890/1234567890" --energy_threshold 300`

-When choosing ram, you can only choose 1gb, 2gb, 4gb, 6gb, 12gb.
+When choosing ram, you can only choose 1gb, 2gb, 4gb, 6gb, 12GB-v2, 12GB-v3.
 There are no in-betweens.

-You have a 12gb GPU and you want to translate to Spanish from English, you can run the following command:
+You have a 12gb GPU and you want to translate to Spanish from English, you can run the following command for v3 replace v3 with v2 if you prefer the original:

-`python transcribe_audio.py --ram 12gb --transcribe --target_language Spanish --language en`
+`python transcribe_audio.py --ram 12GB-v3 --transcribe --target_language Spanish --language en`

 Lets say you have multiple audio devices and you want to use the one that is not the default.
 You can run the following command:
 `python transcribe_audio.py --list_microphones`